-In addition to the management, financial accounting, and supervision reports system and risk management procedures in place, the company has established a risk management area which also includes risk management unit, controlling department and credit risk analysis and monitoring department.
-In addition to the risk management area the internal audit department, the compliance control unit and the management reporting department are the part of the internal controlling system.
+In addition to the management, financial accounting, and supervision reports system and risk management procedures in place, the company has established a risk management area which also includes risk management unit, controlling department, compliance control unit and credit risk analysis and monitoring department.
+In addition to the risk management area the internal audit department and the management reporting department are part of internal controlling system.
 Collegial decision-making competence is implemented in the committees, which include among the other things the Group's credit committee, country-specific credit committees, the audit committee, the asset-liability committee (ALCO), and the development committee.